 If faced with this situation, we will be able to advise you on your rights and options.
 That will often include how you can best communicate and correspond with your employer in a way that best protects your interests.
 If your medical condition amounts to a disability for the purposes of the Equality Act 2010 then your employer will be under a duty to make reasonable adjustments.
 For example, a common adjustment employers have to make for disabled staff is to accept a greater level of sickness absence than they would for a non-disabled person.
 Disability discrimination law is a complex area and we can provide you with sound advice to ensure your position is properly protected.

-If you are faced with performance procedures (sometimes known as a performance improvement plan or PIP) owing to an alleged shortfall in your skill and/or ability, we are able to advise you on the process being followed and, in particular, whether there is sufficient grounds for such action to be taken and therefore if you may be able to challenge your employer’s actions.
+If you are faced with performance procedures, which are sometimes known as a Performance Improvement Plan (PIP), owing to an alleged shortfall in your skill and/or ability, we are able to advise you on the process being followed and, in particular, whether there are sufficient grounds for such action to be taken and therefore if you may be able to challenge your employer’s actions.